Introduction#

 It is reset whenever a valid

-Our top-level testbench is coded using a mix of C
+Our top-level testbench is coded using a mix of C and SystemVerilog and runs

-code interfaces with the
+using the Icarus Verilog (iverilog) simulator.
+The C code interfaces with the

-simulator using the Verilog Procedural Interface (VPI
+simulator using the Verilog Procedural Interface (VPI).

 Using this approach is